linqs/psl/README.md

 PSL can be used with the [Gurobi](http://www.gurobi.com/) solver for inference.
 Gurobi is a commercial solver, but free academic licenses are available.
-To use Gurobi with PSL, you must have Gurobi installed and licensed.
+To use Gurobi with PSL, you must have Gurobi installed and licensed, see [Gurobi Quickstart Guide](https://www.gurobi.com/documentation/quickstart.html).
 Further, you must install the Gurobi jar file into your local Maven repository.
 See [Guide to installing 3rd party JARs](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) for more information.

 To do this, first download the Gurobi jar file from the [Gurobi website](https://www.gurobi.com/downloads/).
 You will need to create an account and agree to the license terms.
 You must also obtain a [Gurobi license](https://www.gurobi.com/documentation/current/quickstart_windows/obtaining_a_grb_license.html) that is registered and saved to your machine.
-Be sure to export the `GRB_LICENSE_FILE` environment variable to point to the location of the license file.
+Be sure to export the `GUROBI_HOME` environment variable to point to your install directory, `<installdir>`, and `GRB_LICENSE_FILE` environment variable to point to the location of the license file.
+Moreover, you must have the Gurobi install bin directory, `<installdir>/bin`, added to your `PATH` environment variable and `<installdir>/lib` added to your `LD_LIBRARY_PATH` environment variable.
 Then, run the following command, replacing `<location>` with the path to the downloaded jar file and `<version>` with the version of Gurobi you downloaded:
 ```sh
 mvn install:install-file -Dfile=<location> -DgroupId=com.gurobi -DartifactId=gurobi -Dversion=<version> -Dpackaging=jar